voxxy = vox

 Chris = bass

 Chris discovered only pretty recently that he’d actually been a bass player all along.
-He’s an escaped lawyer who’s also been a high school English teacher and the chairman of the board of a Zen center in New Rochelle, NY.
+He’s an escaped lawyer who’s also been a high school English teacher and the chairman of the board of a Zen center.
 Now he’s grateful to have found his true calling, side-by-side with Greg in the glittering, smoke-free engine room of vox + stix.

 Frank = rhythm guitar + vox